mupif/mupif/doc/source/userman.rst

     demo.printMetadata()
     demo.terminate()

-As already mentioned, the thermo-mechanical simulation chain can run in various configurations, composed of a steering script, nameserver, thermal and mechanical applications, using ssh or VPN network connection.
-Table 3 shows MuPIF examples of thermo-mechanical configuration.
-In principle, each component can run on different computer, except a steering script.
+As already mentioned, the thermo-mechanical simulation workflow can run in various configurations, starting from simplest, local setup to distributed one, where each of the models runs on remote resources.
+Table 3 shows available examples of thermo-mechanical configurations.

 .. |image-therm| image:: img/app-therm.png
 .. |image-mech| image:: img/app-mech.png